 When I think about media depictions of Filipinos in America my mind wanders towards a lot of happy-go-lucky sentiments.
 90 Day Fiance memes, Jabbawockeez and America’s Best Dance Crew, Lea Salonga Disney ballads, Ube flavored desserts, and The Good Place’s Jason Mendonza.
 The last of whom, in my opinion, might be the pinnacle of the Filipino American stereotype.

-The worst part of it is: that it worked.
-But we don’t talk about that.
-Why?
+The worst part of it is that it worked.
+But the American media doesn’t like talking about it.

 You Can Listen To Christian and Nicole Breakdown Just How Authentic Trese Felt In The Latest The Workprint’s TV Talk.
 Available Here and Wherever Podcasts are Available.